tdauth/tenet/README.md

 Besides the turnstile machine has a cooldown.
 This improves the performance of the map and prevents some unfair strategies.

+### Unoccupied Units

+Some units belong to the player "Unoccupied" and can be used by any player when entering them.

+### Vehicles

+All vehicles must be occupied before using them.

+### Ruined Buildings

+Ruined buildings can be occupied by soldiers and be used as defensive positions.

-### The Clock
+#### The Train

-The clock is a special item which allows you to reverse time for a little while.
-This will undo events and allow you to change the past.
-Other than the turnstile machine it does not just invert time but reverses events and then continues with the time flow in the same direction as before.
-During the reversal of time, nothing can changed.
+The train is a vehicle which can be used by all players to transport units on the rails.
+It is an experimental feature which does not have any special meaning for the scenario.
+However, it is easier to be protected when using the train.

 ## Screenshots